 I heard the rustling sounds getting closer.
 My heart was pounding so hard that I was sure I would be seen.
-I peered into the brush, and that was when I saw him-a white-tailed buck.
+I peered into the brush, and that was when I saw him.
 I raised my gun, set my sights, and pulled the trigger.
 It was a successful kill shot.
 You can also surprise the reader with the following: